SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 FAILURE MODES

 SimpleStates is self-hosted.
 Your environment can misfire.
-Networks fail.
-Databases go down.
-Inputs can be stale or incorrect.
+Networks can fail.
+Databases can go down.
+Inputs can be stale, missing, or incorrect.

 Your application defines how to behave when signals cannot be confirmed.
-That includes choosing a fail-open or fail-closed posture per use case.
+That includes choosing fail-open or fail-closed behavior per use case.

 SimpleStates emits stored facts only.
 It does not guarantee safety, correctness, or appropriateness for your domain.